Obsidian GitHub Integration Setup Guide

 Connection Test Failed

-: Your GitHub username (not email, not organization name unless it's an org repo)repo
+- Owner: Your GitHub username (not email, not organization name unless it's an org repo)

-: Repository name exactly as shown in GitHub (case-sensitive, no.git
+- Repository: Repository name exactly as shown in GitHub (case-sensitive, no

 - Check token configuration: